 Of course, it can’t be butter pecan flavored without crunchy pecan bits!
-The recipe calls for roasting the cashews and pecans in ghee, and some of those ghee-roasted pecans are set aside while the rest of blended up.
-Then, once the nut butter is made, those ghee-covered pecans are stirred into the butter pecan nut butter, adding bits of irresistible crunch.
+The recipe calls for roasting the cashews and pecans in ghee.
+We set aside some of those ghee-roasted pecans while we blend the rest of them up.
+Then, once we’ve made nut butter, we’ll stir those ghee-covered pecans into the butter pecan nut butter, adding bits of irresistible crunch.

 This Butter Pecan Nut Butter is smooth and creamy, with crunchy pecan bits stirred in and all the butter pecan flavor you love!
 This simple-to-make spread is perfect on oatmeal, fruit, toast, or just eaten with a spoon.
 It’s gluten free, sugar free, paleo, and Whole30-approved.

 - 3 tablespoons vanilla bean ghee, or regular ghee, divided